 [Company website]

 This business introduction sample will help you facilitate cross-selling or upselling campaigns to your customers.
 Start with your current client base when you’ve developed a new product or service and wish to bring it to market.
-Providing new or upgraded solutions allows you to maximize customer retention rates by continuously finding ways to add value to your clients.

-Subject Line: Introducing [new product or service name] to [customer name]
+Subject Line: Introducing [New product or service name] to [Customer name]

 Thank you,

-[Your name], [title]
+[Your name], [Title]

 [Company]